coder-arnav66/Arnav-Python-Projects/README.md

 #### Bane: It only processes the specific data format it was designed for; entering text instead of numbers breaks it.

 ### - **auctions.py** → Play football auction against computer with results ⚽🥅:
 #### Boon: Solves the problem of needing an expensive gaming setup to experience a sports auction.
-It lets football fans build a fantasy squad against a calculating computer budget, addictive and interesting as an football fan.
+It lets football fans build a fantasy squad against a calculating computer budget, addictive and interesting as a football fan.
 #### Bane: The text-based interface means you have to visualize the stadium and players yourself.

 ### - **guess_the_price.py** → Guess the price of everyday and costly items — closest guess wins! 🎮💰💵: